juxor/afaq/markdown/secG1.md

 The notion that because the Individualist Anarchists supported "private property" they supported capitalism is distinctly wrong.
 This is for two reasons.
 Firstly, private property is not the distinctive aspect of capitalism -- exploitation of wage labour is.
-Secondly, and more importantly, what the Individualist Anarchists meant by "private property" (or "property") was distinctly different than what is meant by theorists on the "libertarian"-right or what is commonly accepted as "private property" under
+Secondly and more importantly, what the Individualist Anarchists meant by "private property" (or "property") was distinctly different than what is meant by theorists on the "libertarian"-right or what is commonly accepted as "private property" under